Hurricane Gloria: New England and Canada

-Hurricane-force gusts affected Rhode Island, peaking at 92 mph in Westerly.
+Hurricane-force gusts affected coastal Rhode Island, peaking at 92 mph in Westerly.
 The winds uprooted thousands of trees and caused widespread roof damage.
 About 300,000 people lost power; this constituted the largest power outage in the state since the Northeast blackout of 1965.
 Coastal flooding was minimized due to the storm striking at low tide, although tides were high enough in Narragansett Bay to damage docks and hundreds of boats.
 Damage in the state was estimated at $20 million, including the cost for restoring the power outages.
 There were two deaths in Rhode Island; one was related to a fallen tree, and one occurred when a man was trying to secure his boat.

 In Massachusetts, the hurricane moved from Connecticut through the Springfield area.
 There was a small F1 tornado in Middlesex County that damaged trees.
 High winds knocked over thousands of trees, and about 500,000 people statewide lost power.
-In the Arnold Arboretum of Harvard University in Cambridge, a total of approximately 95 trees were lost and another 100 were damaged at a cost of over $100,000; these impacts were generally less severe than expected, as Gloria had been forecast to track closer to Boston than it ultimately did.
+At the Arnold Arboretum of Harvard University in Boston, a total of approximately 95 trees were lost and another 100 were damaged at a cost of over $100,000; these impacts were generally less severe than expected, as Gloria had been forecast to track closer to Boston than it ultimately did.
 Heavy rainfall caused stream flooding, although the heaviest damage was from the winds.
 The hurricane destroyed a radio tower in Framingham and damaged hundreds of homes in the eastern portion of the state.
 Along the coast, the storm tide caused minor coastal flooding and damaged hundreds of boats.
 Across Massachusetts, damage was estimated at $61 million, including $6 million from crop damage.